-- Standard mode does not support commands files or preferences files.
-If they are specified, they are ignored. - Standard mode is not supported in IBM Z Open Development or IBM Z Open Unit Test.
+- DBM and DBMDT are only supported with Eclipse clients. - Standard mode does not support commands files or preferences files.
+If they are specified, they are ignored. - Standard mode is not supported in IBM Wazi for Red Hat CodeReady Workspaces, IBM Z Open Development or IBM Z Open Unit Test.